guillaume-caillaud/applicants/README.md

 ## To start the app

--Go to rails_app
+- Go to rails_app
--In a terminal enter `bundle install`
+- In a terminal enter `bundle install`
--Start the server with `rails s`
+- Start the server with `rails s`
--To communicate with the API go to `http://localhost:3000/`
+- To communicate with the API go to `http://localhost:3000/`

+## To use the CLI tool

+- Download Python
+- Install `requests` with `pip install requests`
+- Run cli_tool/Main.py